ygorelik/ydk-gen/sdk/python/README.rst

 The user must have sudo access to these locations.

 The YDK extensively uses Python scripts for building its components and model API packages (bundles).
+By default the YDK uses Python system installation.
-In order to isolate YDK Python environment from system installation, the script builds Python3 virtual environment.
+In order to isolate YDK Python environment from system installation, the script can build Python3 virtual environment.
-The user must manually activate virtual environment when generating model bundles and/or running YDK based application.
+If built, the user must manually activate virtual environment when generating model bundles and/or running YDK based application.
 By default the Python virtual environment is installed under `$HOME/venv` directory.
 If user has different location, the PYTHON_VENV environment variable should be set to that location.